Did you know?

 Photos displayed courtesy of Gillian Robertson, Tapestry Kennel Perm Reg’d, Ontario

-In much of the artwork the Löwchen is featured in his signature lion cut.
+The Löwchen’s coat is often featured in artwork cut to resemble the lion, from which he takes his name.
 The haunches, back legs, front legs and up to 1/2 of his tail are shaved.
 The rest of the coat is left in its natural shaggy state.
 The exceptions to the shaving are the front legs which sport fur bracelets around the ankles and the tip of the tail.
+The distinctive cut contributes to his regal appearance, though this is primarily for the show ring.

+Owning a Löwchen is rewarding but requires a commitment to regular grooming and care.
+Their beautiful coats need brushing several times a week to avoid tangling and matting, and professional grooming is recommended if you wish to keep them in a shorter “puppy clip” style.
 Considered to be one of the hypoallergenic breeds, this dog makes a wonderful companion for those with allergies, in spite of all that hair.